 In rare cases, you may need to place the patient on antibiotics if they develop post pulpectomy blow up.
 This usually occurs 48 hours after treatment and is due to pushing debris out of the apex.
 It is more often associated with necrotic or retreatment cases.
 Pathology is due to inoculation of the periapical area with pulp content and bacteria, inadvertently introduced into this area by a file.
 When placing instruments in canals, working lengths must be accurate.
 Use an apex locator to prevent being long with files.
 Confirm working lengths with images (x-ray film or digital radiography).
 If the case blows up, there will be PDL inflammation.
 The tooth will extrude and periapical palpation sensitivity and swelling will occur.
 The first 48 hours post-treatment are the most critical.
 Good communication follow-ups by staff-members prevent cases from getting out of control.
 Antibiotics should be given in those cases where swelling is reported.
 It is important to start the medication early and to ensure that the patient does NOT apply heat to the area externally.
 THERE IS NO SCIENTIFIC BASIS FOR GIVING ANTIBIOTICS AS A “PROPHYLAXIS” IN THE CASE OF THE SINGLE APPOINTMENT TREATMENT OF A NECROTIC TOOTH.

 Responsible use of antibiotic therapy is part of good dental practice.
 Clinicians who are unwilling to take the time to properly diagnose and treat a problem or who are not able to make a definitive diagnosis should opt for referral.
 The use of antibiotics as scattergun treatment for problems of unknown etiology is poor clinical practice.
-Antibiotics are not "chicken soup" and clinicians should not use them in this manner.
+Antibiotics are not “chicken soup” and clinicians should not use them in this manner.
+They should not be used as a “Do something – dismissal tool” when you are too busy or are unable to make a diagnosis.
 When in doubt, refer the case to a specialist.